Muzamil-Tariq-resolver/Predictive-Maintenance-For-Machines/README.md

 ## Project Overview

 Unplanned machine failures are costly in industries like Manufacturing, Automotive, and Aerospace.
-This project demonstrates how predictive maintenance can prevent downtime by combining **sensor data**, **physics-based insights**, and **machine learning**.
+Predictive maintenance can prevent downtime by combining **sensor data**, **physics-based insights**, and **machine learning**.

 **Key goals:**
 - Predict machine failures before they occur